-As every innovation around has strengths and weaknesses so does the Agile.
+As every innovation around has strengths and weaknesses, so does the Agile.
 It may work well in a project and may go terribly wrong on others.
-Let’s review some advantages & disadvantages of Agile approach.
+Let’s review some advantages & disadvantages of the Agile approach.

-- Client feedback is must on every sprint thus final approval is easy.
+- Client feedback is a must on every sprint; thus, final approval is easy.

-- Final acceptance by the client is very easy.
+- The final acceptance by the client is straightforward.

 Disadvantages of an Agile Approach

-- Very Less documentation and mostly verbal which may lead to legal issue if not dealt with properly.
+- Very Less documentation and mostly verbal, which may lead to legal issues if not dealt with properly.

-- An experienced team is always required to handle the client’s requirement & in-experienced team have no scope in agile.
+- An experienced team is always required to handle the client’s requirement & an in-experienced team has no scope in agile.